 The summit concluded with small group discussions about specific actions business leaders can take to advance investment in early childhood development.

-Bill Millett, President, Scope View Strategic Advantage
+President, Scope View Strategic Advantage

 Millett says the U.S. is falling further and further behind other countries in work force skills and education attainment, and the situation will only get worse unless the national will coalesces behind investing in early childhood development.
 Quoting Bill Gates, he said our performance at every level is dropping against the rest of the world.